 What If I Have an Old Survey?

-Old surveys (more than 5–10 years old) can still be useful as reference — the property boundaries generally don’t change.
+Old surveys (more than 5–10 years old) can still be useful as a reference the property boundaries generally don’t change.
 But if structures have been added since the survey was done, those won’t be reflected.
 We combine the old survey data with current satellite imagery to capture anything that’s been built since.
+However, understanding site plan vs survey Florida rules ensures you don’t rely on outdated documentation.

 Bottom Line